Logo

 Action Center

-Tell Congress to prohibit assault weapons
+Urge Congress to prohibit assault weapons

 The Assault Weapons Ban was reintroduced in the Senate in January 2023 and in the House in February 2023.
 Urge your Members of Congress to support the Assault Weapons Ban (H.R.
-698/S.25)
+698/S.25).

 Background

 In 1994, Congress passed a federal assault weapons ban, which expired in 2004 and was not renewed.
 In the decade the assault weapons ban was in effect, 89 people died in 12 mass shootings.
-From 2004 to 2014 – the decade after the ban expired – over 300 people were shot and killed in 34 mass shootings, representing a 183 percent increase in massacres and a 239 percent increase in fatalitiesMass shootings and gun violence have since increased in the U.S., traumatizing many American families and communities.
+From 2004 to 2014 – the decade after the ban expired – over 300 people were shot and killed in 34 mass shootings, representing a 183 percent increase in mass shootings and a 239 percent increase in fatalities.
+A 2019 study estimates that mass shooting deaths were 70 percent less likely to occur when the federal ban on assault weapons and high-capacity magazines was in effect.

 In the aftermath of the Uvalde mass shooting, Uvalde pediatrician Dr. Roy Guerrero testified before Congress: "[W]hat I did find was something no prayer will ever relieve.
 Two children, whose bodies had been so pulverized by the bullets fired at them, decapitated, whose flesh had been so ripped apart, that the only clue as to their identities was the blood-spattered cartoon clothes still clinging to them.”
 Weapons of war that are capable of such heinous devastation and death have no place in civil, peaceful society.
 Mass shootings have a ripple effect beyond the initial attack in the communities they touch, seeding generations of trauma and pain felt by the community long after.